The 2020 Carolina Competition- Rules and Requirements

 deadline.
 Faxed or emailed entry forms are NOT accepted.
 These MUST be accompanied by payment of the entry fee.

-1.5 All Entry Fees are Non-Refundable unless a team is unable to compete as listed in rule 1.6.
+1.5 All Entry Fees are Non-Refundable unless a team is unable to compete as listed in rule 1.6 and 1.7.

-1.6 A maximum of one (1) team will be allowed to compete in the event from any one individual service as a “primary”
+1.6 A maximum of one (1) team will be allowed to compete in the event from any one individual service.

-1.7 A maximum of TEN (10) teams will be entered this year.* This will be on a “first come-first served” basis.
+1.7 A maximum of Twelve (12) teams will be entered this year.
+This will be on a “first come-first served” basis.
 Teams will

-1.8 Service members of the “hosting service” are not eligible to participate in the event.
+1.8 Service members of the “hosting service” (either part-time or full-time) are not eligible to participate in the event.